-1. Give Indigenous kids a fair go
+1. Give First Nations kids a fair go

 Aboriginal and Torres Strait Islander children are 24 times more likely to be locked up than non-Indigenous children.
 Another generation will be lost to failed government policies unless we address the underlying causes.
 The government needs to address this urgently by setting measurable targets to reduce Indigenous imprisonment rates, and by supporting Indigenous-led programs which help to put young people on the right path.

-Indigenous people in Australia still face discrimination and disadvantage in health, education, income and access to essential services.
+First Nation people in Australia still face discrimination and disadvantage in health, education, income and access to essential services.
 We need a long-term commitment to Close the Gap, yet in recent years government funding for Indigenous programs has been severely cut.
 The government should commit to a plan for the funding of Indigenous community services to 2025, in partnership with Indigenous people themselves.

 The Prime Minister should work closely with Indigenous leaders and representatives, including the National Congress of Australia’s First Peoples, to make sure Indigenous affairs policies are heading in the right direction.

 3. Do our bit to help people find refuge, and treat people seeking asylum with dignity